Best Bets for Where to Pick Strawberries in Charlotte

 Note: Check each farm’s availability of berries with a phone call or check on their website before making the trip.

-Wise Acres, a USDA certified organic farm located in Indian Trail, opens for strawberry season on April 24, but follow the Facebook page for updated hours and a complete list of activities.
+Wise Acres, a USDA certified organic farm located in Indian Trail.
+Strawberry season is slated to begin mid-April.
 What makes a day of strawberry picking even better?
 You guessed it: pizza.
-Wise Acres Organic Farm invites families to enjoy a day on the farm then dig into a piece of pie from Wise Pie Pizza, with its reservation system started last year continuing in 2021.
+Wise Acres Organic Farm invites families to enjoy a day on the farm then dig into a piece of pie from Wise Pie Pizza.
+Check here for reservation sign-up, once u-pick dates are determined.
 4701 Hartis Road, Indian Trail.
 704-628-6232.

 Cabarrus and Iredell Counties

-Carrigan Farms anticipates strawberry picking season to be in full swing by May 1.
+Carrigan Farms anticipates 2022 strawberry picking season to be begin sometime in late April.
 Take the 40 minute ride from Uptown Charlotte to pick fresh strawberries and enjoy the beautiful surroundings.
 Don’t forget the fresh asparagus and heirloom leaf lettuce available through mid-May at the strawberry patch.
 Plan ahead as Carrigan Farms accepts cash and checks but no credit or debit cards.
 1145 Oak Ridge Farm Hwy, Mooresville (strawberry patch entrance).
 704-664-1450.